HABITAT FACTS:

 Neighborhood projects

 Amid the reality of self-construction of homes, we provide tools and training to improve housing quality and self-management and achieve lasting changes.
-We offer financing and training (virtual or face-to-face), to impart specific knowledge and generate capacities for greater scale and impact.
+Through financing and training, we impart specific knowledge, build capacity, and achieve greater scale and impact

 What you can do